 You can show this by adding an area detailing who is going to be working on the account.
 Make sure to include that person’s bio, backing up his/her experience.
 Keep the bio short and to the point.
 For example, I would use this as mine:

 Neil Patel is the co-founder of 2 Internet companies: Crazy Egg and KISSmetrics.
 Through his entrepreneurial career he has helped large corporations such as Amazon, AOL, GM, HP and Viacom make more money from the web.
 By the age of 21 not only was he named one of the top influencers on the web according to the Wall Street Journal, but he was also named one of the top entrepreneurs in the nation by Entrepreneur Magazine.
 He has also been recognized as a top 100 entrepreneur under the age of 30 by President Obama.

 As I mentioned earlier, you have to assume that your proposal is going to be passed around.
 You can’t assume that the person reading it knows about your firm or you.
 For this reason, you always want to include case studies at the very end of your proposal.

 I typically like including case studies that are relevant to the proposal I am creating.
-So if I were creating a SEO proposal for an ecommerce company, I would include an ecommerce case study.
+So, if I were creating an SEO proposal for an ecommerce company, I would include an ecommerce case study.

-Each case study shouldn’t be longer than 1 page.
+Each case study should be no longer than one page.
 It should include what you did, the results, a testimonial, and it should be easy to skim.
-You ideally want include 2 to 3 case studies with every proposal that you send out.
+Ideally, you want include two to three case studies with every proposal you send out.

 The one thing you can also add that I didn’t mention above, as it’s tough to add, is rough estimates on the results that you are projecting to provide.

-Is there anything else you could add to a SEO proposal to make it standout from the crowd?
+Is there anything else you could add to an SEO proposal to make it standout from the crowd?